 Boost confidence by achieving your goals

-Sometimes it’s really hard for the mind to hold onto and focus on long-term SMART goals because they are so far into the future.
+Sometimes it’s really hard for the mind to hold onto and focus on long-term goals because they are so far into the future.

 Have you experienced a similar thing with achieving your goals?

 One of the ways to overcome this obstacle is to have a longer term vision and then set shorter SMART goals.

 Jill started setting short-term 90 day goals that she always finished and felt good about.
 This gave her continued confidence and belief.